 In addition, 11 holes were drilled from the Avino Open Pit Mine Area from surface into the footwall and hanging wall to the main Avino vein, showing a range of gold, silver and copper grades at different widths (for detailed results please see Avino’s press release dated December 4, 2018)

-Avino’s Mexican projects are under the supervision of Peter Latta, P.Eng, MBA, Avino’s VP Technical Services and Jasman Yee P.Eng, Avino Director, both of whom are qualified persons within the context of National Instrument 43-101 and have reviewed and approved the technical data herein.
+Avino’s Mexican projects are under the supervision of Peter Latta, P.Eng, MBA, Avino’s VP Technical Services who is a qualified person within the context of National Instrument 43-101 and has reviewed and approved the technical data herein.

 Under National Instrument 43-101, the Company is required to disclose that it has not based its production decisions on NI 43-101-compliant reserve estimates, preliminary economic assessments, or feasibility studies, and historically projects without such reports have increased uncertainty and risk of economic viability.
 The Company’s decision to place a mine into operation at levels intended by management, expand a mine, make other production-related decisions, or otherwise carry out mining and processing operations is largely based on internal non-public Company data, and on reports based on exploration and mining work by the Company and by geologists and engineers engaged by the Company.
 The results of this work are evident in the Company’s discovery of the San Gonzalo resource, and in the Company’s record of mineral production and financial returns since operations at levels intended by management commenced at the San Gonzalo Mine in 2012.
 This approach is being applied for the advancement of the Avino Mine project, for which similar risks and uncertainties have been identified.